Model Selection Principles in Misspecified Models: Model misspecification and model selection principles

-For completeness, we present here some asymptotic properties of the quasi-maximum likelihood estimator in misspecified GLMs with deterministic design matrices, which serve as the foundation for deriving asymptotic expansions of model selection principles in Sections \ref{sec3}--\ref{sec5}.
-See White (1982) for a systematic treatment of the problem in the i.i.d. setting.
-Assume that the $n$-dimensional random vector of responses $\bY = (Y_1, \cdots, Y_n)\t$ has a true unknown distribution $G_n$ with density function
+To facilitate the presentation, we introduce some notation and state some basic facts of the QMLE in misspecified GLMs with deterministic design matrices.
+Conditional on the covariates, we assume that the $n$-dimensional random response vector $\bY = (Y_1, \cdots, Y_n)\t$ has a true unknown distribution $G_n$ with density function

 where $\by = (y_1, \cdots, y_n)\t$.
 Each observation $y_i$ of the response variable may depend on all or some of the $p$ predictors $x_{ij}$.
 Model (\ref{013}) entails that all components of $\bY$ are independent but not necessarily identically distributed.